IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ----

-## Delete any cross-origin resource sharing configuration for a bucket
+## Delete any cross-origin resource-sharing configuration for a bucket

-A `DELETE` that is issued to a bucket with the proper parameters creates or replaces a cross-origin resource sharing (CORS) configuration for a bucket.
+A `DELETE` that is issued to a bucket with the proper parameters creates or replaces a cross-origin resource-sharing (CORS) configuration for a bucket.

 **Syntax**